OHSU-Library/github-tutorial/docs/lessons/Lesson2.md

 - You can link documents and files by copy and pasting URL or you can attach files by dragging and dropping.

-**Link your ticket to another ticket**
+**Cross reference to another ticket**

-- If your ticket is a duplicate or related to another ticket, you can reference another ticket.
+- If your ticket is a duplicate or related to another ticket, you can cross reference another ticket

-- Type # and you will see a list of other tickets in that repo.
+- Type # and you will see a list of other tickets in that repo

 - Type #TicketNumber and that will link to the other ticket.
 For example [#10](https://github.com/OHSU-Library/github-tutorial/issues/10) will link to [this ticket](https://github.com/OHSU-Library/github-tutorial/issues/10)